 I’m a complete enthusiast for a new way to organise my work.
 Partly in the hopes that it will cure procrastination.
 Partly because I believe that our lives are always changing and so we need new systems to organise them.

-So when I stumbled across some new to me planner sheets that I could download for free I was delighted.
-But these made think about how I organise my work and what my priorities actually are.
+So stumbling across some free-to-download and new-to-me planners sheets was delightful.
+But these made me think about how I organise my work and what my priorities actually are.

 I have daily tasks.
 In fact, I have quite a list of daily tasks.
 I have weekly tasks that I do on a particular day.
 Then I’ve been working on developing longer-term goals and breaking these down.
 This is the bit I’m finding most challenging.
 I’m either not very good at breaking down big tasks (maybe I just don’t want to do them…) or I’m so good at breaking them down I just don’t know which task to do first.